alexismenanieves/Regex_Tips/Regex_Tips.md

 ## Case 2.
 Separate by capitalized letters

-You have authors names which have the first letter capitalized but are
+You have musicians names which have the first letter capitalized but are
 joined:

 ``` r